Pratt KS Electrical Service

 Which Electrical Warning Are You Seeing?

-• Start with the symptom, then verify the system behind it
+• Start with the visible symptom, then verify the circuit behind it

-• Check capacity, safety, access, and failure history before choosing a fix
+• Check safety, access, previous failures, and future use before choosing the repair

-• Use repair dollars where they solve the cause, not just the noise
+• Spend repair money on the cause, not just the easiest part to replace

 What Are You Trying To Fix?

-Select the closest problem so the service conversation starts in the right place.
+Select the closest issue so the first conversation starts with the right safety and load questions.

-Start Here Choose the issue that best matches your home.
-Integreen can review the system, explain the options, and recommend the right next step.
+Start Here Choose the issue that best fits your home.
+Integreen can inspect the circuit, explain what is happening, and recommend the next practical step.

 Service Details

-• Appliance, HVAC, shop, lighting, and future loads are checked before new work is added.
+• Existing HVAC, appliance, shop, lighting, and future loads are reviewed before new work is added.

-• Breaker type, capacity, labeling, corrosion, spacing, and service condition are reviewed.
+• Breaker fit, available capacity, labeling, corrosion, spacing, and panel condition are checked.

-• Conductors, boxes, device condition, splices, and routing are checked for safe installation.
+• Wire size, boxes, devices, splices, support, and routing are reviewed before installation.

-• Grounding, bonding, GFCI, AFCI, surge protection, and overcurrent coordination matter.
+• Grounding, bonding, GFCI, AFCI, surge protection, and breaker coordination are part of the safety picture.

-• Finished work is tested, labeled, and explained so the homeowner understands the change.
+• Finished work is tested, labeled where needed, and explained so the homeowner knows what changed.

 Homeowner Education